paypal/AATT/README.md

   1. "source" to send the HTML source of the page.
 Can be a whole page or partial page source
   2. "priority" to fetch reqults based on issue priorities like P1, P2, Pr or P4.
 It is a comma-separated value.
 Eg P1,P2,P3,P4
   3. "ouput" to get the jsonified string.
 E.g. output=json.
 If this parameter is not set or left empty, it will return a string with table data that can be parsed or appended directly into your page.
   4. "engine" E.g. engine=htmlcs.
 This is the engine which will scan the code.
-It accepts a single value of "chrome" or "htmlcs".
+It accepts a single value of "axe", chrome" or "htmlcs".
 Default to "htmlcs"
   5. "level" This option applies only for the default htmlcs evaluation engine.
 Options can be either of the following WCAG2AA, WCAG2A, WCAG2AAA, Section508  .
 Defaults to "WCAG2A"